Lecture Notes in Cosmology: Doing statistics in the sky

-Now, let us count the galaxies in each one of the sphere that we have constructed.
-We have different numbers depending on the sphere considered, say $N_R(\textbf{x})$ because the sphere has centre in $\textbf{x}$.
+Now, let us count the galaxies in each one of the spheres that we have constructed.
+We have different numbers depending on the sphere considered, say $N_R(\textbf{x})$, because the sphere has its center in $\textbf{x}$.
 The number density thus becomes

-It is not really a function of a continuous variable, because in practice $\textbf{x}$ gets only a countable amount of values, as many as the centres of the spheres chosen.
+It is not really a function of a continuous variable because, in practice, $\textbf{x}$ takes only a countable number of values, as many as the centers of the chosen spheres.
 Formally, we have:

 For $\textbf{x}$ being a continuous variable, we would have an integral: